Open-Markets-Initiative/Directory/Protocols/Ouch.md

-## Ouch

-Order Update for Communication and Handling
+## OUCH: Order Update for Communication and Handling

 Proprietary Binary Protocol developed by NASDAQ and licensed to several exchanges.